Pharmaceutical analysis- Titration and types ( Volhard's , Fajan and mohr's)

 ★ This method is not used for iodide.

-★ This method carried out in neutral medium.
+★ This method is carried out in a neutral medium.

 NaCl + AgNOჳ → AgCl + NaNOჳ

-★ Titration of 0.1N NaCl by using 0.1N AgNOჳ in the pressure of indicator ( 5% solution) in conical flask.
+★ Titration of 0.1N NaCl by using 0.1N AgNO₃ in the presence of an indicator (5% solution) in a conical flask.

-★ At the end point reddish brown precipitation obtained.
+★ At the end point reddish-brown precipitation was obtained.

-★ Reading is taken from burette & calculate the concentration of unknown sample.
+★ Reading is taken from the burette & the concentration of the unknown sample is calculated.

 ★ It is used for halide ion solution.

-★ It is used to measure salt content in food beverage and water.
+★ It is used to measure salt content in food, beverages, and water.

 Comments